-It is really simple to make your very own arm knit cushion cover.
+It is really simple to hand knit your very own arm cushion cover.
 You just need some yarn, a pair of willing arms and about 45minutes!
-Arm knitting, creates really beautiful, large scale stitches, which add great texture and comfort to your soft furnishings.
+Arm knitting for beginner creates really beautiful, large scale stitches, which add great texture and comfort to your soft furnishings.
 You can choose neutral or strong colours, depending upon the colour palette of your room!

 - 3x 300g Skeins of Bernat Mega Bulky Yarn in Light Grey Heather